d3vsino/MyFitTrack/README.md

 ## 🚀 Why I Made It

-I built MyFitTrack because i wanted an ai integrated tool to track my progress as most of the apps out there requires a subscription, so i challenged myself to build this full-stack app with the assist of ai.
+I built MyFitTrack because i wanted an ai integrated tool to track my nutrition progress as most of the apps out there requires a subscription, so i challenged myself to build this full-stack app with the assist of ai.

 ## 🛠️ How I Made It